zinic/crawl/core.md

 #### Maximum Effort

-A character may choose to spend health points and convert them into an energy points.
+A character may choose to spend health points and convert them into an energy points in times of dire need.
 This loss of health points counts as damage to the character and is treated the same.

+For attacks, a character may convert **only 1 HP per turn**.

-The number of health points a character can convert into energy points is limited by the character's energy point pool size.
+For all other actions, the number of health points a character may convert into energy points is limited by the character's energy point pool size.
 You may not convert health points into more energy points than a character has room in their energy point pool.

-Lastly, any EP derived from Maximum Effort may be used for attack **only once per-turn**.
-This restirction **does not apply** for using EP derived from Maximum Effort to effect defenses or to concentrate using a non-attack skill.

 #### Using Aspect Skills